 3- Chorionic Villus Sampling (CVS): It helps in diagnosing the chromosomal abnormalities like Down syndrome, sickle cell anemia and cystic fibrosis in the growing babies.

 In this way, prenatal care has proved to be of great benefit for the pregnant ladies.
-There are various aspects of the prenatal care during the pregnancies, which need to be focused and implemented with care without any negligence.
+There are various aspects of prenatal care during the pregnancies, which need to be focused and implemented with care without any negligence.